kenko-l/Pathfinding/README.md

 ﻿# Pathfinding
-A pathfinding algorithm visualizer that visualizes algorithms like Dijkstra's and A* on an interactive, adjustable grid with draggable nodes, weights, and walls.
+A pathfinding algorithm visualizer with draggable nodes, weights, and walls.